2001 French Grand Prix: Race

 Coulthard drew close to Barrichello at the Adelaide hairpin on lap 58 after the latter ran wide.
 He dropped back from Barrichello through Estroil corner three laps later.
 Button pirouetted through 720 degrees into the gravel trap at the Adelaide hairpin because he pushed too hard and had oversteer on the 63rd lap though he continued.
 He consequently had too deal with heavy vibrations at high speeds from flat-spotting a tyre after locking the wheels for a long period of time under braking.
-Further down the field, de la Rosa overtook Alonso for 15th position, and Alonso was called into the pit lane to retire with suspected engine problems located on the Minardi telemetry equipment.
+Further down the field, De la Rosa overtook Alonso for 15th position, and Alonso was called into the pit lane to retire with suspected engine problems located on the Minardi telemetry equipment.
 On lap 68, Coulthard to pass Barrichello on the left-hand side of the track on the run to the Adelaide hairpin while the two lapped Alesi's slower car though he could not complete the manoeuvre as Barrichello accelerated faster than him at the corner.
 On lap 71, an oversteer and a rear tyre lock sent Button into a spin through 180 degrees into a gravel trap and retired with a fuel pressure pick-up problem.

-Upfront, Michael Schumacher was told over the radio to reduce his pace to avoid excessive strain on his car, and he maintained the lead to take his sixth victory of the season and the 50th of his career.
+At the front, Michael Schumacher was told over the radio to reduce his pace to avoid excessive strain on his car, and he maintained the lead for the rest of the race to achieve his sixth victory of the season out of the ten races held thus far and the 50th of his career, moving him within one of Alain Prost's all-time wins record of 51.
 Ralf Schumacher was 10.399 seconds behind in second and Barrichello completed the podium finishers in third.
-Off the podium, Coulthard finished fourth, Trulli fifth and Heidfeld completed the points-scoring positions in sixth.
+Off the podium, Coulthard finished fourth, 0.7 seconds behind Barrichello, having been close enough to challenge but not fast enough to pass.
+Trulli was fifth and the final driver on the lead lap.
+Heidfeld completed the points-scoring positions in sixth.
+Räikkönen came in seventh.
+Frentzen lost time at a pit stop due to a fuel nozzle issue and finished eighth, Panis was ninth with Burti tenth.
+Fisichella had a vibration in the suspension from contact with Verstappen but finished 11th.
+Alesi took 12th.
+Verstappen suffered a fuel rig failure at his first pit stop and was 13th.
+De la Rosa placed 14th and Marques had gear selection issues and was the final finisher.